 For his next card, Frank opens the Ink Business Cash® Credit Card for another bonus.
 Our friend is racking up Ultimate Rewards quickly and remains at 1/24.

 Frank decides he’s ready to move on to United cards.
-To keep his 5/24 count low, he opts for the United℠ Business Card first.
+To keep his 5/24 count low, he opts for The New United℠ Business Card first.

-Once he’s met that minimum spend, Frank feels ready to add a personal card into the mix with the United Quest℠ Card.
+Once he’s met that minimum spend, Frank feels ready to add a personal card into the mix with The New United Quest℠ Card.
 This addition puts his card count at 2/24.

-Then, Frank finds the United℠ Explorer Card appealing and chooses to add it to his wallet.
+Then, Frank finds The New United℠ Explorer Card appealing and chooses to add it to his wallet.

 He’s now at 3/24, but he’s not done yet.
-He opens the United Club℠ Infinite Card.
+He opens The New United Club℠ Card.

 At this point, Frank is at 4/24 and has earned over 200,000 Ultimate Rewards points and over 250,000 United MileagePlus miles.
 Based on the amount of time allotted to reach each minimum spend, this strategy could take Frank awhile, but he now has a solid foundation of flexible points as well as airline miles, and more importantly a clear plan to follow.